When you contact us, we will normally arrange to have a conversation with you to determine if you need our help:

-We can do the whole job for you or you can pick and mix from our services when you need help.
+We can do the whole job for you or you can pick and mix from our services.

-All of the costs are explained in advance so there are no surprises.
+All of the costs are explained and agreed in advance so there are no surprises.

 Following the initial free editorial review, we offer four levels of editing as well as proof-reading.